uselagoon/lagoon-charts/charts/lagoon-logging/README.md

 **OpenShift only**

-You must set allow the fluentbit pods to run in privileged mode:
+You must set allow the fluentbit pods to run in privileged mode, and enable the haproxy logs collector:

 ```
 fluentbitPrivileged: true
+openshiftHaproxyLogsCollector:
+  enabled: true
 ```

 2. Test installation.